Home Articles Design Softwares Revit vs Archicad: Which BIM Software Is Best for Your Architecture Projects?

 What Is Archicad?

 Archicad, created by Graphisoft, focuses on intuitive design and streamlined BIM processes.
+First released in 1987, it holds the distinction of being the first commercial BIM software ever created.
 It’s tailored for architects with tools combining 3D modeling and 2D drafting in one platform.
 Known for its user-friendly interface, Archicad simplifies processes like design visualization, documentation, and collaboration.
 Features like Teamwork support real-time multi-user access, enhancing project efficiency.
 Many small to mid-sized firms favor Archicad for its ease of use and design-oriented approach.
+Archicad enjoys a particularly strong following in Europe, Australia, and among studios that prioritize design flexibility.

 Key Features Comparison